Why Buy stock in Pinterest, Inc. (PINS)?

 The other major institutional holder is Flossbach von Storch AG, with the holding of over 18.88 Million shares as of June 29, 2020.
 The firm’s total holdings are worth over $418.51 Million and represent 4.08% of shares outstanding.

-Also the top two Mutual Funds that are holding company’s shares are Growth Fund Of America Inc and Vanguard Total Stock Market Index Fund.
-As of June 29, 2020, the former fund manager holds about 1.97% shares in the company for having 9112339 shares of worth $202.02 Million while later fund manager owns 8.99 Million shares of worth $138.81 Million as of March 30, 2020, which makes it owner of about 1.94% of company’s outstanding stock.
+Also the top two Mutual Funds that are holding company’s shares are Vanguard Total Stock Market Index Fund and Vanguard Mid-Cap Index Fund.
+As of June 29, 2020, the former fund manager holds about 2.49% shares in the company for having 11530590 shares of worth $255.63 Million while later fund manager owns 10.02 Million shares of worth $222.04 Million as of June 29, 2020, which makes it owner of about 2.16% of company’s outstanding stock.